Contents

 in the DOM"

-Htmx extends and generalizes the core idea of HTML as a hypertext, opening up many more possibilities directly within the language:
+htmx extends and generalizes the core idea of HTML as a hypertext, opening up many more possibilities directly within the language:

 GET